 The compost products are then shipped out for use in agriculture, garden centres and other end markets where they are re-used, returning nutrients and minerals to soil, reducing methane emissions and improving plant growth.

-The Difficulties In Removing and Disposing of Garden Waste
+The Difficulties of Green Waste Removal

 While most of green waste is recyclable and should be disposed of responsibly, the reality is that garden waste is often produced in large quantities – usually when a big clean up is in order.
 This poses a massive problem with removing it in an eco-friendly way.